Updated March 2020

 Free forever for: 5 members, unlimited workspaces and tasks

-Here’s another project management app that’s grown out of the software world but can really help any team.
+Here’s another project management tool that’s grown out of the software world but can really help any team.
 With nTask, you can track all your projects, including those that are specific to problems in products or services that need fixing.
 You can even set the level of severity for these problems, in addition to their priority, so your development or service team knows how to best manage their time on these tasks.

 The free nTask level also comes equipped with built-in timesheets, which makes it easy for your hourly employees to track their work and get paid.